 You have to admit you never thought paper clips had such an interesting history, don’t you?
-Starting in 2015, Paper Clip Day is now celebrated every year on May 29th.
+Starting in 2015, National Paperclip Day is now celebrated every year on May 29th.

 We could go on, but you get the idea—and feel free to come up with some of your own, too!
-Paper clips are one of the most versatile little bits of metal ever made, so let’s get celebrating Paper Clip Day!
+Paper clips are one of the most versatile little bits of metal ever made, so let’s get celebrating National Paperclip Day!

 Another way to observe National Paperclip Day is to watch Paper Clips, which is an American documentary film that was released in 2004.
 It was directed by Elliot and Fab Berlin, with Joe Fab producing and writing the film.
 It is the perfect film to watch on this day, as it is about the Paper Clips Project.
 This is a project whereby a middle school class aims to collect six million paper clips in order to represent the six million Jewish people who were killed by the Nazis.